naomischlosser/CV/README.md

 ## Interests

-🏂 Snowboarding, cycling and swimming
+🏂 Snowboarding, cycling and swimming <br />
-🌍 Traveling
+🌍 Traveling <br />
-🏛️ Architecture and design, I love looking at iconic pieces of furniture and good architecture 👚 Fashion, finding a good value second-hand piece is so rewarding!
+🏛️ Architecture and design, I love looking at iconic pieces of furniture and good architecture <br />
+👚 Fashion, finding a good value second-hand piece is so rewarding! <br />
 🎨 Drawing